 What Is a 5250 Hold, and How Long Is It?

-An extension of a 5150 or 5250 hold is a 14-day involuntary hold in a mental health facility or hospital.
+An extension of a 5150 is known as a 5250 hold and is a 14-day involuntary hold in a mental health facility or hospital.
 To extend the hold, the attending hospital staff must allow the patient to have a certification review hearing and a written notice explaining the specific reasons why they are being held.

 During the hearing, the patient also has the right to a patient’s rights advocate to help them understand their rights and best interests or hire a criminal defense attorney.